agastyapatri/House-Price-Modeling/ReadMe.md

 The expectation is that these 9 features / indices would be able to model the behaviour of the Case Shiller index, and by proxy, model a subsection of real estate price movements.

+## **3. Modeling**
+For the purpose of modeling, all the different features are combined into a single signal.
+This signal will be used to model the Case Shiller Index.

+The signal is obtained by the following formula:

 ## **3. Results**
 _What have the methods achieved?_

 ### **3.1 Univariate Analyses**
 _This subsection breaks down the relationship of each of the above 9 factors and the CSI._
+1. The Per Capita Real Disposable Personal Income (RDPI) is positively correlated with Home Prices.
+This is a measure of how much more people can spend on housing, and the more they can spend to service a mortgage, the higher the house price will be pushed.

 ### **3.2 Multivariate Analysis**

 ## **Directory Structure**